Shopify/liquid/filters/reverse.md

 title: reverse
 ---

-`reverse` reverses the order of the items in an array. `reverse` cannot reverse a string.
+Reverses the order of the items in an array. `reverse` cannot reverse a string.

 ```liquid
 {% raw %}